+What 3 msider i i

-Important Information You Should Know
+Important Information You Should Know 3

-If you disagree with our decisions

-If you want someone to represent you
+If you want someone to represent you 4

 Other items to note 4

 What to Do When You Owe Taxes 5

 Options to Pay Your Taxes 5

 What if You Cannot Fully Pay Your Taxes?
+5

 Installment Agreements 6

 Apply for an Offer in Compromise 6

 Temporarily Delay the Collection Process 6

 About IRS Collection Actions 7

 Liens 7

 Releasing a lien 7

 Payoff amount 7

-Applying for a discharge of a Notice of Federal Tax Lien 8
+Applying for a discharge of a

+Notice of Federal Tax Lien

-Making the IRS lien secondary to another lien 8
+Making the IRS lien secondary to another lien

-Withdrawing liens 8
+Withdrawing liens

-Appealing the filing of a lien 8
+Appealing the filing of a lien

-Levies 8
+Levies

-Levying your wages or your bank account
+Levying your wages or your bank account 9

+Filing a wrongful levy claim on a state income tax liability

-Filing a claim for reimbursement
+Filing a claim for reimbursement 9

 Levying your federal payments

-Releasing a levy
+Releasing a levy 9

 Releasing your property

 Returning levied property

 Selling your property

-Redeeming your real estate
+Redeeming your real estate 10

 Employment Taxes for Employers 11

-Assessing the trust fund recovery penalty
+Assessing the trust fund recovery penalty 11

-Figuring the penalty amount
+Figuring the penalty amount 12

 Appealing the decision

+Referral to a Private Collection Agency 12

-Boxed highlights
+□ Boxed highlights

+What to do when you receive a bill from the IRS

+Avoid having overdue taxes next year

 What if you believe your bill is wrong?
 4

-There is a special program to help you with tax problems that cannot be resolved 5
+There is a special program to help you with tax problems that cannot be resolved

 Some property cannot be levied or seized

-Especially for employers
+Especially for employers 11

-We offer you a number of free publications and forms
+We offer you a number of free publications and forms 12